 - 1/3 cup water

-- In a large bowl or the bowl of a stand-mixer, mix the flour, yeast, cinnamon, all spice and sugar.
+- In a large bowl or the bowl of a stand-mixer, mix the flour, sugar, yeast, cinnamon, all spice, nutmeg and salt.

-- In a small saucepan heat the butter until it melts.
+- In a small saucepan over low-med heat, heat just half the milk and the butter until the butter melts.
 Take it off the heat and add the remaining milk (this will cool it enough not to kill the yeast).

 - Attach the dough hook to the stand mixer and knead the dough on low-medium speed for 6-7 minutes.
 When it's ready the dough will look fairly smooth and elastic but still sticky.
-(You can knead by hand but it may take around 10 minutes).
+(You can knead by hand but it may take around 10 minutes and resist the urge to add too much flour as it needs to remain a bit sticky).

-- Add the cranberries and chocolate chips and knead them through with the mixer or by hand.
+- Add the cranberries and chocolate chips and knead them through too.

-- Place the dough into a lightly oiled bowl and let it rise for about 1.5 hours or until doubled in size.
+- Place the dough into a lightly oiled bowl and flip it over so it's covered in oil.
+Let it rise for about 1.5 hours or until doubled in size.

 - Whisk together the egg yolk and the dash of water, then brush lightly over the buns.